 It might help to focus on core records and information (the things that help an agency do its core business) first–these may be more obvious and easier to find than administrative records and information.

-You may also need to identify any records that can’t be transferred, e.g. for technology reasons or you’re unable to split or separate records and information of a particular function from others.
+You may also need to identify any records that can’t be transferred, for example, for technology reasons or you’re unable to split or separate records and information of a particular function from others.

 If you can, try to be involved in discussions about the transfer of systems, applications and other IT considerations, this will make the physical transfer of records and information a lot easier.